nurzhanzhanuzak/eventsourcing/docs/topics/persistence.rst

 the password is a token that is changed perhaps every 15 minutes.
 If ``POSTGRES_GET_PASSWORD_TOPIC`` is set, the ``POSTGRES_PASSWORD`` variable is not required and will be ignored.
-The value of this variable should be resolvable using :func:`~eventsourcing.utils.resolve_topic` to a Python function that expects no arguments and returns a Python ``str``.
+The value of this variable should be resolvable using :func:`~eventsourcing.utils.resolve_topic` to a Python function that expects no arguments and returns a Python :class:`str`.

 The optional environment variable ``POSTGRES_CONNECT_TIMEOUT`` may be used to set the maximum time in seconds that a client can wait to receive a connection from the pool.